 The next most likely scenario in which a cyclist can suffer from a serious or even fatal injury is when a cyclist crosses a car’s path and then is impacted by the collision.
 While 40% of these collisions are a car rear-ending a cyclist, 11% of these accidents are from when a bike crosses a car’s path perpendicularly.
 This is a common ‘t-bone’ collision that happens a lot at intersections, and the general cause of these accidents is a driver failing to see a biker approach them.

 The best way to avoid these kinds of accidents is to use your hand signals for every turn, and to always bike in a defensive manner under the assumption that the car doesn’t see you or that a driver could potentially make a drastic mistake.

 Not being quite noticeable enough

-Using reflectors and lights can make bikers 51% safer out on the road, so by utilizing the proper equipment, you can give yourself a better chance at avoiding the two most common causes of bike accidents!
+Using reflectors and lights can make 51% safer out on the road, so by utilizing the proper equipment, you can give yourself a better chance at avoiding the two most common bike accidents causes!

 Getting caught in the dark

 It’s a requirement that all bikers must be properly lit up at night, but that doesn’t mean unfortunate scenarios are always avoidable.
 Sometimes a light will get stolen or the batteries will run out, so it’s always important to keep reliable front and back lights on you while riding at night.

 The best way to avoid getting caught in the dark is to prepare ahead of time by charging your lights up frequently so you can be rest assured the lights won’t go out when you need them most.